mparker2/mparker_phd_thesis/chapter_3/text.md

 Because of the significantly smaller size of the rG4seq derived training set, we found that the method for training which yielded most optimal results was transfer learning from the G4Seeqer model.
 Weights of the initial convolutional feature extraction layers were therefore held constant, and only the weights of the LSTM layers (which find long range interactions) and dense output layers were retrained.

 Testing was first conducted on the held out set of 752 sequences using G4Hunter, G4Seeqer and the newly trained rG4Seeqer.
-G4Seeqer significantly outperformed G4Hunter (AUC 0.9 vs 0.83 respectively), suggesting that the information extracted from the G4Seq dataset is applicable to the rG4seq dataset (Figure \ref{rG4seeqer_test}). rG4Seeqer outperformed both methods, however (AUC 0.95), demonstrating that domain specific information is better for predicting RNA G4s in the rG4seq dataset (Figure \ref{rG4seeqer_test}).
+G4Seeqer significantly outperformed G4Hunter (AUC 0.9 vs 0.83 respectively), suggesting that the information extracted from the G4Seq dataset is applicable to the rG4seq dataset (Fig. \ref{rG4seeqer_test}). rG4Seeqer outperformed both methods, however (AUC 0.95), demonstrating that domain specific information is better for predicting RNA G4s in the rG4seq dataset (Fig. \ref{rG4seeqer_test}).

 \newpage